 \subsection{The Procedure}

 Our procedure uses a grid of synthetic spectra to compare to our observed data.
 The synthetic stellar spectra were generated using the SPECTRUM program\footnote{Developed by Richard Gray, \url{http://www.phys.appstate.edu/spectrum/spectrum.html}} with ATLAS9 model atmospheres\footnote{From Robert Kurucz, \url{http://kurucz.harvard.edu}} as input.
-These grids were generated to emcompass the entire parameter space likely to be observed in the program stars.
+These grids were generated to encompass the entire parameter space likely to be observed in the program stars.
 The grid size for the effective temperature was 4000~to~6000~K with a step size of 250~K. For surface gravity a step size of 0.5~dex was used over a range of 0.5~to~5.0~dex.
 The metallicity range was -2.5~to~+0.5~dex in increments of 0.5~dex.

 A primary concern we had with the synthetic data (as well as the scientific data) was how the normalization would be carried out.
-SPECTRUM allows for the synthetic spectra to be output in a normalized form.
-This true normalization can be quite different from the normalized, pseudo-continuum found for the science data by fitting the non-flux calibrated spectra.
+While SPECTRUM allows for the synthetic spectra to be output in a normalized form, this true normalization can be quite different from the normalized, pseudo-continuum found for the science data by fitting the non-flux calibrated spectra.
 Direct comparison between the two normalizatons leaves open the possibility that systematic errors could be introduced in the form of incorrect line strengths because of incorrect continuum placement.
-To avoid this possible problem we decided to output the synthetic spectra in absolute flux values and normalize them later in the same way we normalized the scientific data.
-The normalization procedure we used involved the ROOT software package\footnote{ROOT is a data processing framework available for download at \url{http://root.cern.ch}}.
-There is a routine called {\it Background} in the {\it TSpectrum} class of this package that can determine a background level of a spectrum.
-To determine the background, the routine uses a Sensitive Nonlinear Iterative Peak clipping algorithm.
-More information about the routine and the algorithm can be found in the reference material on the ROOT webpage.
-Normalizing both the synthetic and scientific spectra with this routine meant that any incorrect placement of the continuum would be in both sets of data and therefore would not lead to systematic errors when comparing the two.
+To avoid this possible problem, the synthetic spectra were output with absolute flux values and both these and the observed spectra were normalized by fitting the continuum with a third order polynomial.